Succulents have different needs than most other plants. Here are the most common mistakes when growing succulents and how to avoid them.

 4. Trying to Squeeze Too Many in One Space

 Succulent arrangements are gorgeous, but they are best as temporary decorations!
 While succulents can take some "squeezing" better than most plants, at a certain point, close becomes too close, and they reach a size threshold in which they can no longer compete for nutrients!
 If you have a jam-packed succulent arrangement and find some plants are withering or dying away, it may be time for some separation.

 5. Keeping Them in a Windowless Room

 When succulents are indoors, it is often hard for them to get enough sunlight.
 They generally need about 6 hours a day.
-This can be hard to achieve from a cubicle or bathroom, so if you want to have a succulent in these locations, it is best to use other methods of getting your plants enough light, such as putting them outside or in a bright window for the weekend, or investing in grow lights!
+This can be hard to achieve in a cubicle or bathroom.
+So if you want to have a succulent in these locations, it is best to use other methods of getting your plants enough light, such as putting them outside or in a bright window for the weekend or investing in grow lights!
 Remember, these are naturally desert plants and deal with some of the sunniest and driest environments on the planet.

 6. Fertilizing Improperly